applyikfwork/Cafe/replit.md

 #### Bug Fixes
 - **Hydration Error Fixed** - Resolved server/client rendering mismatch in DynamicGreeting and mobile detection
 - **Deterministic Values** - Replaced Math.random() with hash-based values for consistent server/client rendering
+- **VideoSection Type Fix** - Updated to use GalleryVideo type with optional duration field

 ### System Architecture
 The application is built with Next.js 15 and TypeScript, utilizing Turbopack for fast development.
 Styling is managed with Tailwind CSS and Radix UI components, enhanced with Framer Motion for animations.
 The core architecture includes: